eddwebster/football_analytics/README.md

 <h4 id="papers"> :page_with_curl: Papers</h4>

 Many of the papers included in this list have been included after reading [Jan Van Haaren](https://twitter.com/janvanhaaren)'s [Soccer Analytics 2021 Review](https://janvanhaaren.be/2021/12/30/soccer-analytics-review-2021.html) and [Soccer Analytics 2020 Review](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2020.html).
-Props to him for reading a paper a day.
+Props to him for reading a paper a week and helping improve this section of this GitHub repo.

 The papers included in this list have been